ucsf-wynton/wynton-website-hpc/docs/get-started/phi-quickstart.md

 ## First step: Wynton accounts

-* If you either don't have a {{ site.cluster.name }} account or if you already have a Wynton account, but it is not authorized to use PHI:
+* If you don't either don't have a {{ site.cluster.name }} account or if you already have a Wynton account, but it is not authorized to use PHI:

   - link to [learn more about the Wynton cluster]({{ '/about/join.html' | relative_url }})